yao-laboratory/metaIMP/README.md

 ```

-STEP 1: Update the stand alone job script with input parameters available in the example folder (/metaIMP/example).
+STEP 1: Update the stand alone job script with input parameters available in the example folder.

 ```
 cd /metaIMP/example/